Diagnosis

 Possible treatments for mittelschmerz include:

 • Pain relievers.
-For the relief of discomfort from mittelschmerz, try an over-the-counter drug such as acetaminophen (Tylenol, others), aspirin, ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve).
+To lessen discomfort from mittelschmerz, try a pain reliever that you can buy without a prescription.
+For example, you may use acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve).

-• Birth control pills (oral contraceptives).
-If mittelschmerz causes you a lot of discomfort or occurs monthly, ask your doctor about taking birth control pills.
-Some types of birth control pills suppress ovulation, which could help ease ovulation pain while you're taking them.
+• Birth control pills.
+If you have a lot of pain from mittelschmerz and it happens regularly each month, ask your healthcare professional about taking birth control pills.
+Some types of birth control pills suppress ovulation, which may ease pain due to ovulation.

 Lifestyle and home remedies

-To ease mittelschmerz discomfort that lasts more than a few minutes, try some home remedies.
+Certain home remedies may help ease discomfort from mittelschmerz that lasts more than a few minutes.
 Because heat increases blood flow, relaxes tense muscles and eases cramping, you might want to:

-• Use a heating pad where the pain is
+• Place a heating pad where the pain is and hold it in place for a short time.

 Preparing for your appointment